November 19, 2016

 When you have selected the right virtual tools for your team, make sure everyone starts using them – remote and non-remote employees alike!
 Even if you do not have much of a virtual team, these tools will prevent weather, sickness and travel from getting in the way of collaboration.
 When your team members are up to the task, they can always access the information that they need.

 There are still some obstacles that companies must overcome if they want to promote effective teamwork on virtual platforms.
 Once your team has adopted these new tools, the way people interact in a physical setting and how they work online may not always be in alignment.
 One factor for this is trust.

 From DIY exercises to professionally facilitated corporate events, team building programs that combine play with work facilitate the most effective teamwork at work.
 With strong bonds in place, teams are more productive – trust is no longer a big issue.

-Sixty five percent of virtual work teams report that they have never had a team building session.
-Yet research shows that the virtual teams who have participated in virtual team building exercises scored significantly higher in leadership, decision making and team performance.
+Sixty-five percent of virtual work teams report that they have never had a team building session.
+Yet research shows that the virtual teams who have participated in virtual team building exercises scored significantly higher in leadership, decision making, and team performance.
 Many teams have been forced to turn to a remote environment in the midst of the pandemic.
 It is essential to utilize the team building tools listed above in order to bring your virtual team together and continue team development.

 Find programs and exercises that match your company’s culture.
 Participation is key!